JohnathonLG/cse455-final/index.md

 - \>5% decline
 - \>10% decline

-Here are some examples of charts, possible patterns that a trader may notice (and hopefully the network as well), and their classification.
+Here are some examples of charts, possible patterns that a trader (and hopefully the network) may notice, and their classification.

 #### Bullflag / Descending Wedge
 Classification: Bullish (+ \>5%)